flexn-io/renative/README.md

 #### Build Hooks

 Sometimes you need to extend CLI functionality with custom build scripts.
-RNV makes this easy for you.
+ReNativemakes this easy for you.

 create file: `./buildHooks/src/index.js` with this script (NOTE: every top-level method must return Promise):